Active immunization involves the generation of acquired immunity by the application of antigens in the form of:

 - Flu-like symptoms

-A diminished form of the disease (e.g. vaccination measles, arthralgia in rubella vaccination) is also possible in live vaccinations.
+A diminished form of the disease (eg, vaccination measles, arthralgia after rubella vaccination) is also possible after the administration of live vaccines.

-Vaccine complications are vaccine-specific side effects that go beyond the normal and expected vaccination reactions.
+Vaccine complications are vaccine-specific side effects that go beyond the normal, expected vaccination reactions.
 Their probability of occurrence is very low; data are often based on individual case reports.
-Regarding the doctor’s duty to inform the patient, however, they are significant.
+However, physicians must inform their patients of these complications before vaccination begins.

 - Neuritis, neuropathy (diphtheria, tetanus)